• Home

 1. Clear images cache

-You can use the command docker image prune to delete all dangling and intermediate images:
+You can use the command docker image prune to remove all dangling and intermediate images:

 First, let's list existing images: